Categories

 Hunting Common Reedbuck

 Your Common Reedbuck trophy should have an average shoulder height of around 37 inches, weigh about 140 pounds, and have a horn length of approximately 12 inches.
+Adult Common Reedbucks typically weigh between 98 and 198 lbs, depending on their age and condition.

 The minimum Safari Club International score for a Common Reedbuck is 21.
 Add the length of each horn and the circumference of the bases to get your SCI score.

 The reedbuck hunt slam involves shooting all three reedbuck species.
-All three reedbucks are available in the Eastern Cape, South Africa.
+All three reedbucks are available in the Eastern Cape, South Africa

 They have a distinctive “whistle” when alerted and use it significantly when indicating danger to others.

 Common reedbuck are very alert and quick out of cover; reedbuck will never run too far before stopping, often giving the hunter an opportunity for a shot.
+Common reedbuck are most active during early morning and late afternoon, making these the best times for hunting.

 Like many African antelope, they lie up in the heat of the day and come out in the later afternoon to graze.
+This is when they typically rest in cover.

 Sometimes confused with the impala or mountain reedbuck, the impala is much redder in color.

-The mountain reedbuck is much smaller and a bit grayer in color.
+mountain reedbuck is much smaller and a bit grayer in color.

 Besides, the habitat is different, for as his name implies, he is predominantly on the mountainsides.